Skip to main content

 During your study you'll need to provide your teacher with the following evidence:

-• The ability to attend practical assessment sessions on campus and/or at related facilities
+• the ability to attend practical assessment sessions on campus and/or at related facilities

-• The ability to bring suitable clothing and personal protective equipment (PPE) for your assessments
+• the ability to bring suitable clothing and personal protective equipment (PPE) for your assessments.

 Entry recommendations